ooc-lang/ooc-lang.org/README.md

 [nanoc][] is used to transform Markdown into HTML.
 It's a piece of ruby software.

-To build the website, make sure you have Ruby 2.x+, run this once:
+To build the website, make sure that you have Ruby 2.x+, run this once:

 ```bash
 bundle install